Jobs and Talent — 8 min

 Those basics can include:

-• Base salary.
+Base salary.
 Before extending an offer to any candidate, you need to establish the base rate for the role.
-On top of benchmarking for role and seniority level, an employer must ensure the basic remuneration reflects the candidate’s local purchasing power and a number of other factors (such as the inflation rate or special tax policies).
+On top of benchmarking for role and seniority level, an employer must ensure the basic remuneration reflects the candidate’s local purchasing power and several other factors (such as the inflation rate or special tax policies).

-To make sure that you’re offering just, equitable compensation to each staff member, it’s essential to create a total rewards policy that accounts for all aspects of global compensation.
+To make sure that you’re offering just, equitable compensation to each staff member, it’s essential to create a total rewards policy that accounts for all aspects of international compensation.
 Your strategy must address the financial, career, and benefits rewards that motivate staff and promote long-term engagements with your company.
-Let’s take a closer look at the process behind creating a global compensation strategy.
+Let’s take a closer look at the process behind developing an effective global compensation strategy.

 Offering a fair and equitable global compensation policy is a necessary part of building a happy, diverse, and productive workforce.